sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 13. Select **Execute** from the toolbar to run the query.

 14. Statistics IO reports on the amount of logical pages that are read in order to return the query results.
 Select the **Messages** tab of the Results pane, and compare two numbers, logical reads and lob logical reads.
-You should see a significant drop in total number of logical reads on the columns store table.
+You should see a significant drop in total number of logical reads on the column store-indexed table.

     ![Various information is highlighted on the Messages tab of the Results pane.](./media/ssms-query-results-messages-statistics-io.png "Compare the information")